hasindu2008/slow5tools/docs/datasets.md

 *This dataset is hosted in the [gtgseq AWS bucket](https://aws.amazon.com/marketplace/pp/prodview-rve772jpfevtw) granted by the AWS open data sponsorship programme, for which the documentation available under the [gtgseq GitHub repository](https://github.com/GenTechGp/gtgseq).

+### A few more R10.4.1 5kHz

+- Will be added incrementally

+## RNA004 - RNA

-## UHR RNA004 PromethION direct-RNA data
+### UHR RNA004 PromethION direct-RNA data

+Universal human reference RNA (48 ng polyA enriched RNA) sequenced on a PromethION is available from the following links:

 | <sub>Description</sub>                                          | <sub>ENA run Data access</sub>                                                                                         | <sub>Direct download link (md5sum)</sub>  |
 |------------------------------------------------------|------------------------------------------------------------------------------------------------------------|----------------------|